 - Remove shanks from sauce and set aside.

-- Pass pure through a fine sieve.
+- Pass purée through a fine sieve.

-- Remove bones and unwanted fat from the shanks.
+- Remove bones and unwanted fat from the shanks and return the meat to the fine sauce.

 Serving